03 May 2011

 Apple sends Chris to San Francisco

-Chris Marmo, a PhD candidate in the School of Mathematical and Geospatial Sciences at RMIT University, has won a scholarship to attend the Apple World Wide Developer Conference in San Francisco next month.
+Chris Marmo, a PhD candidate in the School of Mathematical and Geospatial Sciences at RMIT, has won a scholarship to attend the Apple World Wide Developer Conference in San Francisco next month.

 Chris Marmo: California-bound

 - Smart weather prediction system for disasters 21/07/2014

 - Proven innovator in higher education to head RMIT University 10/07/2014